-firm-specific instruments, we rely on Hummels et al. (2014).
-For each firm, we compute the share of each (HS6) product-country pair in total imports in the first year the firm appears in the sample in order to avoid endogeneity concerns and then take an import-share-weighted average of foreign export supply shocks.
-Specifically, let $X{p,n,t}$ be the total export supply of product p by country n in period t (excluding exports to France), and let $w{f,p,n,0}$ be the share of imports of product pfrom country n in firm f's imports from labor-abundant countries in the first period the firm is in the sample.
-Then the firm-specific instrument for the value of imports from labor-abundant countries is constructed as where $I{f,n,0}$ and $I{f,p,0}$ is the set of countries and products a given firm imports in the first year it is in the sample.
+This instrument is based on the following idea: an increase in world exports of product p by country n to the rest of the world reflects a shock in country n's competitiveness for this product (due, for example, to exogenous variation in productivity, costs or product quality).
+French firms importing product p from this location would respond to the shock by increasing their imports of this product from this specific origin.
+Exogeneity is ensured by the fact that foreign export-supply shocks to the rest of the world are exogenous to firm-level decisions in France.
+To construct such firm-specific instruments, we rely on Hummels et al. (2014).
+For each firm, we compute the share of each (HS6) productcountry pair in total imports in the first year the firm appears in the sample in order to avoid endogeneity concerns and then take an import-share-weighted average of foreign export supply shocks.
+Specifically, let $X{p,n,t}$ be the total export supply of product p by country n in period t (excluding exports to France), and let $w{f, p, n, 0}$ be the share of imports of product p from country n in firm f's imports from labor-abundant countries in the first period the firm is in the sample.
+Then the firm-specific instrument for the value of imports from labor-abundant countries is constructed as where $I{f, n, 0}$ and $I{f, p, 0}$ is the set of countries and products a given firm imports in the first year it is in the sample.
 Our identification strategy will exploit exogenous within-firm time variation in the instrument due to export-supply shocks at the country-product level.
-Given that we use the log of $X{p,n,t}$, this corresponds to using growth rates of export supply weighted with firmspecific import shares.
+Given that we use the log of $X{p, n, t}$, this corresponds to using growth rates of export supply weighted with firm-specific import shares.
 Moreover, given that we use initial imports as weights, the instrument operates only through the intensive margin of imports.
 We construct an instrument for the value of imports from skill-abundant countries in an analogous way.
-In order for the supply-shockbased instruments to have sufficient power, two conditions must be satisfied: the set of imported products must have sufficient variation across firms; and it must relatively stable over time for a given firm.
-Both conditions are met in our data.31
+In order for the supply-shock-based instruments to have sufficient power, two conditions must be satisfied: the set of imported products must have sufficient variation across firms; and it must relatively stable over time for a given firm.
+Both conditions are met in our data.30